Paul L. Krinsky

-Paul L. Krinsky (born November 9, 1928) was an American merchant mariner and sailor.
+Paul L. Krinsky (November 9, 1928 – June 17, 2023) was an American merchant mariner and sailor.
 He served as the superintendent of the United States Merchant Marine Academy from 1987 to 1993 and attained the rank of rear admiral.

 Early life and career

-Krinsky was born to Hilda and Nat Krinsky on November 9, 1928.
+Paul L. Krinsky was born to Hilda and Nat Krinsky on November 9, 1928.

 Krinsky entered the United States Merchant Marine Academy in 1946.
 He graduated with honors in 1950 and became an ensign.
 He sailed in the United States Merchant Marines as a deck officer for United States Lines aboard the passenger ships SS America and SS United States.
 In 1955, Krinsky went on active duty with the United States Navy, serving as navigator aboard the USS Everglades (AD-24).
 Leaving active duty in 1958, he remained in the United States Naval Reserve and retired as a captain.
 Krinsky also served as a naval science instructor at the New York State Maritime College.